HOW TO APPLY FOR A NIGERIAN VISA:

 FOR MINORS (17 years old and under)

-- (15.)
+- (16.)
 A letter of consent signed by both parents.
 You may download the form at Letter of Authorization for Minor

-- Signatures should match the signatures on their respective passports and names should match those on the child’s birth certificate.
+- Note: Signatures and names should match those in their respective passports and names must match those on the birth certificate.

-- In Case where either parent has sole custody, a copy of a legal document should be provided to this effect, and in which case consent need only come from the single parent
+- In case where either parents has sole custody, a copy of a legal document should be provided to this effect, and in which case consent need only come from the single parent

 SUBJECT TO REGULARIZATION (STR) VISA APPLICATIONS/LONG TERM EMPLOYMENT